-3.3.4 Real-Time Implementation Concerns
+5.3.3.4 Real-Time Implementation Concerns

-The prediction of the time to (reach) instability may influence the control decision (size of control; time to trigger it; etc).
+The prediction of the time to (reach) instability may influence the control decision (size of control, time to trigger it, etc.).

 The hardware requirements of the emergency control scheme are phasor measurement devices placed at the main power plant stations and communication systems to transmit (centralize-decentralize) this information.
-Already a few years ago, these requirements seemed to be within reach of technology (Phadke, 1993).
+Already a few years ago, these requirements seemed to be within reach of technology (Phadke 1995).

 The emergency control relies on purely real-time measurements (actually a relatively small number of measurements).
-This frees the control from uncertainties about power system modeling, parameter values, operating condition, type and location of the contingency.
+This frees the control from uncertainties about power system modeling, parameter values, operating condition, and type and location of the contingency.

-Within the EXaMINE project funded by the European Commission (IST 2000 26116), the actual implementation of E-SIME was examined from the viewpoint of designing a real-time measurement and communication system able to cope with the very stringent response-time constraints (Diu et al., 2002).
+Within the EXaMINE project funded by the European Commission (IST 2000 26116), the actual implementation of E-SIME was examined from the viewpoint of designing a real-time measurement and communication system able to cope with the very stringent response-time constraints (Diu and Wehenkel 2002).

-In particular, the question of real-time estimation and prediction of rotor angles from synchronized phasor measurements was investigated within the project, e.g., (Del Angel, 2003).
+In particular, the question of real-time estimation and prediction of rotor angles from synchronized phasor measurements was investigated within the project, e.g., Del Angel et al. (2003).